hornos/gridhowto/README.md

     source $HOME/.bashrc

 ## Root servers
 Install at least 2 root servers for HA.
-Try to use multi-master setups and avoid string heartbeat integration and floating addresses.
-Try to use real distributed services.
+Try to use multi-master setups and avoid heartbeat integration and floating addresses.

-Generate root password:

-    cd $HOME/ansible/plays
-    bin/passwd

-The following network zones are recommended for the cluster.
-External interfaces or gateways connect cluster forming a grid.
-The BMC network can be on the same interface as system.
-Storage and MPI is usually on InfiniBand and utilize RDMA.
+The following network topology is recommended for the cluster.
+The BMC network can be on the same interface as system (eth0).
+Storage and MPI is usually on InfiniBand for RDMA.
 The system network is used to boot and provision the cluster.

     IF   Network  Address Range
     bmc  bmc      10.0.0.0/16